SYNC-Network/collection-lists/README.md

 # @SYNC-Network/collection-lists (beta)

 This is a fork of the Uniswap Token list standard designed to work with ERC721 and ERC1155 token standards and not to conflict with Uniswap's ERC20 token lists.

 They are not compatible with each other by design to improve user experience and meet the specific needs of the NFT community.

+If you are familiar with Uniswap Token Lists, the key differences are the contracts are under "collections" instead of "tokens" and fields for symbol and decimals have been removed to make the lists lighter, faster, and prevent confusion loading lists for dapps designed for ERC20's and vice verca.

 [![Tests](https://github.com/SYNC-Network/collection-lists/workflows/Tests/badge.svg)](https://github.com/SYNC-Network/collection-lists/actions?query=workflow%3ATests)
 [![npm](https://img.shields.io/npm/v/@uniswap/token-lists)](https://unpkg.com/@uniswap/token-lists@latest/)